aldelaro5/Bug-Fables-Internal-Docs/docs/Battle system/Enemy actions/Enemies/MrTester.md

 1. Heals their `hp` to their `maxhp` as well as the player party's `tp` to their `maxtp`

-Move 1 is always done
+Move 1 is always used.

 ## Move 1 - Healing
 Heals their `hp` to their `maxhp` as well as the player party's `tp` to their `maxtp`.
 No damages are dealt